TimCares/MasterThesis/docs/thesis/introduction/motivation.typ

 == Motivation
 Supervised Learning has been the fundamental technique for training deep learning models since the development of the backpropagation algorithm.
-This is not surprising, as it provides a model with clear, domain-specific learning signals, making it is the most direct and efficient way to solve problems or learn specific tasks.
+This is not surprising, as it provides a model with clear, domain-specific learning signals, making it the most direct and efficient way to solve problems or learn specific tasks.

 However, the development of artificial intelligence using labeled